abhay41/Brain_Tumor_Detection_App/README.md

-# Brain Tumor Detection System
+# Brain Tumor Prediction App

 A web-based AI application that leverages deep learning to analyze brain MRI scans and detect tumors.
 Designed for doctors and patients, this system provides accurate classifications, confidence scores, and treatment suggestions to aid diagnosis and medical decision-making.